Lucknow. Updated on : Wednesday, 24 June 2026

 -

-Technical Skill Gap: Traditional farming knowledge does not translate to polyhouse management.
-Farmers are encouraged to take the 2-day certified training at Krishi Vigyan Kendras (KVKs) or the Indian Institute of Vegetable Research (Varanasi).
+The Technical Skill Gap: Greenhouse agronomy requires precise control over nutrient electrical conductivity (EC), pH levels, and humidity balance.
+Traditional farming methods do not translate directly to success here.
+Farmers should attend the 2-day certified technical training courses provided at local Krishi Vigyan Kendras (KVKs) or the Indian Institute of Vegetable Research (IIVR) in Varanasi before investing capital.

 Matribhumi Samachar English